brageon/rest/README.md

 *At chat.txt you can see how I review scripts with Colab on my phone.
 I always have two tools for separate problems, e.g. **rest** as a backup.*

 1. Gimmeserendipty: ENFJ/IXTP or EIE-ND, QeQe.
 10/3 calls
 2. Rest: F or SLI, ISTJ.
-Here DC, QiQe. "breaking rules" when contradicted.
-8 calls with np.sqrt
+Here DC, QiQe.
+8/8 calls with np.sqrt

 # Typology🎭
 Asking: SEE 13/12, ILE 13/11, IEI 13/10, SEI 13/9, LII 13/8, SLI 13/7.
 Declaring: ILI 13/6, SLE 13/5, EII 13/4, ESE 13/3, LSE 13/2.
 "Is there more than one way?
 Yes" 4w5.
 SHS: CDHNCDNCDH.
 ITR: HC, ND, HD, NC, CH, DN, CN, HC, ND, HD.